The Regulatory Burden

-The Reciprocity® ZenGRC® platform can empower compliance officers with a centralized, integrated compliance dashboard that notifies you of your real-time data privacy and third-party risks across the organization and provides the valuable insight you can use to mitigate risk.
+The RiskOptics ROAR Platform can empower risk and compliance officers with a centralized, integrated dashboard that notifies you of your real-time risk and compliance postures across the organization and provides the valuable insight you can use to mitigate risk.

-Through automation functionality, you can connect your existing tools and streamline workflows to reduce those time-consuming manual tasks.
-ZenGRC handles much of your compliance tasks for you so you can build your risk management program faster and achieve your compliance objectives with ease.
+Through automation, you can connect your existing tools and streamline workflows to reduce those time-consuming manual tasks.
+The ROAR Platform handles much of your risk and compliance tasks for you so you can build your risk management program faster and achieve your risk management objectives with ease.

-Plus, with universal control mapping, you do the work once to create a security control and ZenGRC can map that single control to requirements across numerous frameworks, saving you time and resources that can be dedicated to mission-critical tasks that grow the business.
+Tame complexity by using automatically generated mappings that enable a single control to share evidence requirements across numerous frameworks, saving you time and resources that can be dedicated to mission-critical tasks that grow the business.

-As stated previously, risk management frameworks exist to help manufacturers address regulatory compliance objectives.
+As stated previously, risk management frameworks exist to help manufacturers address cyber risk and regulatory compliance objectives.

-- Assess your benchmark security posture of both your systems and any third-party vendors
+- Assess your information security posture of both your systems and any third-party vendors

 - Identify those security gaps that must be filled to meet regulatory requirements